Universality of Approximate Message Passing algorithms and tensor networks: Introduction

 \subsection{Contributions}

-Our current work has the two-fold goal of extending the scope of some of these universality results of \cite{bayati2015universality,chen2021universality,dudeja2022universality}, and of presenting a more direct and elementary proof for AMP universality that we believe is simpler than existing arguments.
+Our current work has the two-fold goal of extending the scope of some of these universality results of \cite{bayati2015universality,chen2021universality,dudeja2022universality}, and of presenting a more direct and elementary proof for AMP universality.
 We summarize our contributions as follows: \begin{enumerate} \item For AMP algorithms designed for i.i.d.\ Gaussian matrices, we show that their state evolutions hold more broadly over generalized Wigner and white noise ensembles, with entries having potentially heteroskedastic variances and higher moments growing rapidly with the dimension $n$.
 This includes standardized adjacency matrices of sparse random graphs down to sparsity levels of $(\log n)/n$, as well as data matrices arising in contexts of count-valued and missing observations after applying practical row and column normalization schemes.
 We discuss two motivating applications in Examples \ref{ex:SBM} and \ref{ex:biwhitenedcount} of Section \ref{subsec:examples}.
-In the random matrix theory literature, global spectral laws and spectral CLTs for related ensembles were studied in \cite{anderson2006clt}, and universality of local spectral statistics in \cite{erdHos2012bulk,erdHos2012rigidity}. \item For AMP algorithms designed for more general matrices satisfying rotational invariance in law, we show that their state evolutions hold universally over matrix ensembles whose orthogonal matrices of eigenvectors or singular vectors have delocalized entries and satisfy only invariances of permutation and sign.
+In the random matrix theory literature, global spectral laws and spectral CLTs for related ensembles were studied in \cite{anderson2006clt}, and universality of local spectral statistics in \cite{erdHos2012bulk,erdHos2012rigidity}. \item For AMP algorithms designed for rotationally invariant matrix ensembles, we show that their state evolutions hold over universality classes of ``generalized invariant matrices'' that satisfy only invariances of permutation and sign and whose generated algebra over the diagonal, in the sense of \cite{au2021freeness}, consists of matrices with delocalized entries and common normalized trace.
 Importantly, this includes matrices composed of subsampled Hadamard or discrete Fourier transforms and diagonal operators, which admit fast matrix-vector multiplication for signal processing applications.
-We discuss a specific application to compressed sensing and the universality of the Donoho-Tanner phase transition \cite{donoho2009observed} in Example \ref{ex:CS} of Section \ref{subsec:examples}.
-Similar matrix ensembles have been studied in the context of asymptotic freeness in \cite{anderson2014asymptotically}. \item We introduce a simplified two-step proof of AMP universality, in the first step reducing universality to the study of products of $\W$ with diagonal tensors along a tensor network, and in the second step establishing universality of the values of these matrix-tensor products.
-The second step admits a reasonably short and simple combinatorial analysis for all of the preceding matrix ensembles.
+We discuss a specific application to universality of the compressed sensing phase transition for AMP \cite{donoho2009observed,bayati2015universality} in Example \ref{ex:CS} of Section \ref{subsec:examples}.
+Related models of permutation-and-sign-invariant matrices have been studied in the context of asymptotic liberation in \cite{anderson2014asymptotically}. \item We introduce a simplified two-step proof of AMP universality, in the first step reducing universality to the study of products of $\W$ with diagonal tensors along a tensor network, and in the second step establishing universality of the values of these matrix-tensor products.
+The second step admits a simple combinatorial analysis for all of the preceding matrix ensembles.
 Our argument for the first step is general and holds irrespective of the specific matrix ensemble.
-We propose this two-step proof framework in part to enable easier extensions of AMP universality to other random matrix models (e.g.\ having sufficiently weak or short-range correlation across entries) as this need arises in applications. \item For symmetric matrices $\W \in \R^{n \times n}$, our notion of a tensor network is a natural generalization of expressions of the form
+We propose this two-step proof framework in part to enable easier extensions of AMP universality to other random matrix models (e.g.\ having sufficiently weak or short-range correlation across entries) as this need arises in applications. \item For symmetric matrices $\W \in \R^{n \times n}$, our definition of a tensor network is a natural generalization of expressions of the form